dymmond/esmerald/docs/background-tasks.md

 ## Technical information

-The class `BackgroundTask` and `BackgroundTasks` come directly from `starlette.background`.
-This means you can import directly from Starlette if you want.
+The class `BackgroundTask` and `BackgroundTasks` come directly from `lilya.background`.
+This means you can import directly from Lilya if you want.

 Esmerald imports those classes and adds some extra typing information but without affecting the overall functionality of the core.